Gilberto Rides Again: Chapter 2

 “Don’t you like getting presents?” he asked.

 “Of course, I do.
 Everyone likes presents.
-But sometimes I think of the people less fortunate than we are.”
+But sometimes I think of the people less fortunate?”

-He shook his head.
 “I make donations.
-Believe me, Maria, there will always be people in need, otherwise there wouldn’t be charities, and then people would be out of a job.”
+Maria, there will always be people in need, otherwise there wouldn’t be charities, and then people would be out of a job.”

 “You’re so cynical.”
-She slid out of her dress.
+She replied, sliding out of her dress.